IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ### 34.2.2 JWT Token Option
 This option uses JSON Web Token encoding of the Token issued by the Authorization Server.
 The JSON Web Token constraints are defined in ITI TF-2b: [3.71.4.2.2 JSON Web Token Option](#371422-json-web-token-option)

-TODO: An Authorization Server that supports this option shall...
-(DONE)

 An Authorization Servers that supports this option SHALL provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

-TODO: A Resource Server that supports this option shall...
-(DONE)

 A Resource Server that supports this option SHALL be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.

 ### 34.2.3 SAML Token Option
 This option enables integration of environments that use both, XUA compatible SAML access token and the OAuth authorization infrastructure.

-TODO: An Authorization Server that supports this option shall...
-(DONE)

 An Authorization Servers that supports this option SHALL provide an endpoint to retrieve XUA compliant SAML 2.0 access token to be incorporated in RESTful requests to Resource Servers.

-TODO: A Resource Server that supports this option shall...
-(DONE)

 A Resource Server that supports this option SHALL be able to accept XUA compliant access tokens in RESTful requests, extract and validate the information provided in the token, and to enforce access policies based on it.